serhan-yilmaz/PrinciplesGuide/README.md

 - Understand [reciprocal altruism](https://en.wikipedia.org/wiki/Reciprocal_altruism).
 That's the nature's way of establishing cooperation.
 Trust it.
 - Clarify beforehand if you will expect something back from a favor.
   - That's a transaction.
 Negotiate and come to an agreement beforehand.
 Verbally if it is someone you trust, or by written contract.
   - Do not hold any previous favors you've done as leverage, particularly unsolicited.
-That's manipulation.
+That would be manipulation.
 Deals are negotiated beforehand.
 - Exercise caution and assess motivation behind any favors.
   - Check out [the notes on reciprocal relations and goodwill](#reciprocal-relations-and-goodwill) for further reading.
 - When in doubt, match the other person's efforts.

 #### Principle of Cooperation

 - Aim to maximize mutual benefit.
   - Key is to increase total gain by working together.
   - Don't ask for favors that provide little benefit to you but impose a big burden on the other person.
 Likewise, don't accept requests that comes with great cost to you but only a small benefit to the other person.
 - Engage in productive exchanges.
 In many cases, it is easy to contribute to another person's happiness with minimal cost to yourself.
   - Small acts of kindness can serve this purpose.
   - Take initiative sometimes.
 It can pay off.
 - Defend your interests first.
 Cooperate only when the interests align and the pay-off will be beneficial to both parties, in short-term or long-term.
   - Not always for foreseeable gains.
 Give leeway when there is little cost to you.
   - Do good for the sake of doing good, sometimes.

 #### Principle of Respect